 I’ve often thought I must have been born at least a century or more too late.
-When I turn on the television, I tend to look for old westerns, American and European colonial, Medieval era, Roman, Anglo Saxon and other such movies and documentaries, especially early Viking for some reason.
-It just seems I identify with men of those periods more than I do with all the politically sensitive and bold efforts of promoting lifestyles so far from the men of those times that seems so prevalent today.
+When I turn on the television, I tend to enjoy older American and European medieval era movies and documentaries, especially early Viking for some reason.
+It just seems I identify with men of those periods more than I do with all the politically sensitive and bold efforts of promoting lifestyles so far from the men of those times that seem so prevalent today.
 What I believe I identify with the most about these men of older times, as well and as recent as our own grandfathers, is what was most important to them in the way they lived their lives and so important to preserve and pass down.
-Below is certainly not an all encompassing list but a primer of who those men were in my opinion and what was important to them, and true men today.
+Below is certainly not an all-encompassing list but a primer of who those men were in my opinion and what was important to them, and true men today.

 Standing Firm in Your Beliefs and Values!